 I’ve outlined this process in detail in this earlier blog post.
 We’ve tried to make this large format process as intuitive as possible, but it is complex.
 Take your time. follow the instructions and experiment with the following settings to get things to your liking:

-- Center on Current map View or map Area Defined – try both.
+- Print the Map to Multi-Page PDF – Center on Current map View or Print the Map Area by Selected Draw Tool – try both.
 I prefer center on current map view.

 - Map zoom level – how far zoomed in you are, makes a big difference.
 Try it at over zoom and under zoom levels.